 When Common Law Fiduciary Duties Are Unambiguously Eliminated In A Limited Partnership Agreement, Recourse Against The General Partner Is Limited To Breach Of Contract Claims.

 In Wenske et al. v.
 Blue Bell Creameries, Inc., C.A.
 No. 2017-0699-JRS, the limited partnership agreement required the general partner to “use its best efforts to conduct…business…in accordance with sound business practices in the [dairy industry]”.
 When bacterial contamination was found in ice cream products, the partnership suspended production and distribution of its dairy products and was fined for poor food safety policies and practices.
-The Court ruled that the terms should be given their plain meaning and interpreted according to a reasonable person’s understanding.
+The plaintiffs sued the defendants including the general partner of the partnership for breach of the limited partnership agreement.
+The defendants argued that the limited partnership agreement did not incorporate government guidelines for the industry that the plaintiffs relied on in their pleadings.
+The Chancery Court ruled that the terms should be given their plain meaning and interpreted according to a reasonable person’s understanding.
 According to the Court, the wording “sound business practices” referred to government guidelines and accepted practices.
-Given the partnership agreement unambiguously eliminated common-law fiduciary duties, the plaintiffs correctly characterized the claim as a breach of contract.
+In addition, the Court made it clear that given the partnership agreement unambiguously eliminated common-law fiduciary duties, the plaintiffs correctly characterized the claim as a breach of contract.

 Parent Of Buyer Is Not Responsible To Seller For Obligations Unless The Agreement Includes Such Obligation.